The impact of the National Minimum Wage on employment and hours

 Timescale and funder

-This project is funded by the Low Pay Commission.
-It began in March 2014 and the findings will be published alongside the 2015 Low Pay Commission report.
+This project was funded by the Low Pay Commission.
+It began in March 2014 and the findings published alongside the 2015 Low Pay Commission report.